open-mmlab/mmpretrain/docs/tutorials/data_pipeline.md

 ]
 ```

+For each operation, we list the related dict fields that are added/updated/removed.
+At the end of the pipeline, we use `Collect` to only retain the necessary items for forward computation.

+### Data loading

+`LoadImageFromFile`

+- add: img, img_shape, ori_shape

-By fault, `LoadImageFromFile` loads images from disk but it may lead to IO bottleneck for efficient small models.
+By default, `LoadImageFromFile` loads images from disk but it may lead to IO bottleneck for efficient small models.
 Various backends are supported by mmcv to accelerate this process.
 For example, if the training machines have setup
 [memcached](https://memcached.org/), we can revise the config as follows.